 A chocolate dessert that doubles as a healthy snack or breakfast: my High-Protein Chocolate Pumpkin Pudding!
 It is vegan, gluten-free, and 8.5 g protein per serving!

-I’m not anti-chocolate by any means—I love a slice of my Mom’s very chocolate Bundt cake, a mug of hot cocoa on a chilly day, or a pint of Ben & Jerry’s Chocolate Fudge Brownie ice cream when the occasion is right (for example, Tuesday).
+I love undulaterated chocolate much of the time.
+For example, a slice of my Mom’s very chocolate Bundt cake, a mug of hot cocoa on a chilly day, or a square of dark chocolate at the end of a great meal.

 But more often than not, I prefer my chocolate tempered with other flavors: lush caramel, exotic spices, and tart fruits top my list.
 The truffle options at Vosges chocolate make me giddy.
 It horrifies my purist friends, but they are nonetheless tempted by my unusual pairings, so I must be doing something right.

-The petite pots of chocolate on today’s menu have a dual function: satisfying my desire for a luscious bit of chocolate goodness and getting my energy back following my bout with the flu.
-I haven’t been hungry for much more than soup and popsicles for the past week, but today I am ravenous.
+I haven’t been hungry for much more than soup and popsicles for the past week (recovering from the flu), but today I am ravenous.
 And weak.
-I’ve been eating protein and protein, whole grains and greens like nobody’s business and now it’s time for a dessert that is as restorative as it is delicious: high protein chocolate and pumpkin pudding.
+I’ve been eating protein and protein, whole grains and greens like nobody’s business and now it’s time for dessert, namely one that is as restorative as it is delicious.